tony-shifflett/lessonOne/README.md

 #### Finishing Touches

-Let's create space between the grouping of large and small text and for that we are going to edit the HTML to add break (**<br**) tags.
+Let's create space between the short phrases by adding break (**<br**) tags.
 We could opt to tweak additional css but this represents a good opportunity to introduce a new tag.

 ```html
 <article>